Dreams or Mr. Spock Achieves Psionic Contact

 But just when it looks like the brothers’ luck has changed, Genesis 44 sees Joseph sneak his silver chalice into Benjamin’s grocery bag (v.
 2).
 They’re barely out of the city when he sends men in pursuit to search for his “missing” cup.
 Confident of their innocence, they don’t invoke their Fourth Amendment rights against unreasonable searches and immediately pay the price when the cup is located with Benjamin (vv.
 12, 13).
 Benjamin does his best Austin Powers, “That’s not my bag, baby!” but the joke is so old it doesn’t even get a laugh in ancient Egypt.
 Unable to refute the evidence at hand, they return to the city to face the charges.
 They have three options: 1) hunt down the one-armed man who framed them, 2) hire Cousin Vinny to defend them or 3) throw themselves at Joseph’s mercy.
 They pick number three.
 But when Joseph announces that only Benjamin will be detained, Judah approaches him and painstakingly retells the whole story, culminating with a request to take Benjamin’s place (vv.
 18-34).
 After hearing his brother’s impassioned speech, Joseph is unable to hide his emotion any longer.
 In Genesis 45, he finally takes off his Clark Kent glasses to reveal his true identity (vv.
 3-5).
 The brothers don’t believe him at first—“Wait, put the glasses back on.
 Now take them off again”—but once he convinces them, all they can see is Mr. Jigsaw dressed up like a Wilderness Girl.
 It’s so obvious.

 Joseph instructs his brothers to return home and tell their father he’s still alive.
 Like Snake Plisskin, reports of his death have been greatly exaggerated.
 He also extends an invitation for the whole family to come live in Egypt.
 Pharaoh shows his approval by offering them “the best of the land” (vv.
 16-20).
 The brothers hurry home, but have a tough time convincing their old man his favorite son came out on the rosy side of an Alex Furlong freejack (v.
 26).
 It isn’t until Jacob sees the limousine Joseph sent for him that he comes around (v.
 27).
 That’s when he does his happy dance.
 The family packs their bags accordingly and hits the road in Genesis 46.
 Somebody call George Jefferson.
 It looks like we’re movin’ on up to the Far East side.
-Along the way, God appears to Jacob in a vision, reassuring him on the big move: “Have no fear of descending to Egypt” (vv.
+Along the way, God appears to Jacob in a vision, reassuring him on the big move: “[D]o not be afraid to go down to Egypt” (vv.
 2-4).
 After what God told his grandfather in Genesis 15:13 this feels a little disingenuous.
 We all know what Admiral Ackbar would say if he was in this position, but Jacob lost interest in being in control a long time ago.
 At this point, he’s willing to take God at his word.
 And yeah, if God’s reassurance is anything like his timing, I may have to eat my words.

 The family sets up camp outside of the city in Goshen.
 Joseph rides out to greet them in a chariot powered by his own tears.
 When he reaches the camp, he falls into his father’s arms like Alan Parrish after a long game of Jumanji (v.
 29).
 It’s a tearful reunion two decades in the making.

 To secure his family’s residence in the land, Joseph goes to Pharaoh in Genesis 47 to ensure they can live and work in the region until the time comes for them to return to Canaan.
 Pharaoh agrees (v.
 6).
 But it’s still hard time killing floor blues in Egypt.
 The severity of the famine drives the Egyptian people to the brink.
 They make the Joad family look like aristocrats.
 They empty their bank accounts, sell off their livestock, hand over the deeds to their property and finally commit themselves as serfs to Pharaoh in return for groceries (vv.
 13-25).
-Meanwhile, Joseph provides the requisite food his family needs to survive while they enjoy “the best of the land” in Goshen.
+Meanwhile, Joseph provides the requisite food his family needs to survive while they enjoy the best of the land in Goshen.
 It’s a good thing Joseph decided to use his power for good.
 He could’ve just as easily taken the Thanos route and used his Infinity Gauntlet to snuff out his offending family members.
 Instead, he sets them up with free room and board in the Hamptons.
 Apparently, revenge is a dish best served at a nice little bed and breakfast just outside of the city.

 Seventeen years into his stay in Egypt, Jacob reaches his final days.
 Genesis 48 relays his patriarchal blessing to Joseph by taking on his two grandkids, Manasseh and Ephraim, as his own, promising them a portion with his twelve sons (v.
 5).
 Then, in a bit of familial irony, he gives the youngest a larger blessing than the eldest (vv.
 13-20).
 This time there’s no smoke and mirrors.
 The rest get theirs in Genesis 49.
 Jacob gives each son a shout out, although Reuben loses his inheritance for bumping uglies with his step-mom, Bilhah (see Gen. 35:22 to relive the awkward moment), and Simeon and Levi don’t fare any better due to their vigilante killing spree (see Gen. 34:25).
 As a result, Judah, the fourth-born, ends up getting the top-shelf blessing (vv.
 8-12).
 Thao still gets the Gran Torino, though.
 After making his kids promise to bury him in the family plot Abraham acquired, Jacob dies (v.
 29).
 He’s 147.
 They honor his final wishes in Genesis 50 by taking his remains back to Canaan (v.
 13).